NomicFoundation/hardhat/docs/creating-modules-for-deployment.md

 A library is deployed in the same way as a contract.

-## Executing a method on a contract
+## Executing a Method on a Contract

 Not all contract configuration happens via the constructor.
 To configure a contract calls can be made: